Skip to main content

 CTL’s Wireless Networks Division specializes in two areas of wireless technology research and analysis:

 • Digital communications, which looks at the essential technologies enabling communications networks, including signal processing, modulation, error control coding and channel modeling.
-Across both of these competence areas, we bring our capabilities in performance measurements, model development, experimental testbeds and network prototyping to bear.

 MODELING & SIMULATION

 Accurately characterizing the environments in which future network hardware and protocols will operate is a vital precursor to wireless network modeling and protocol development.
-Such modeling ultimately helps industry identify potential cost-savings and sets realistic expectations for network coverage, capacity, scalability and performance.
+Such modeling ultimately helps the industry identify potential cost-savings and sets realistic expectations for network coverage, capacity, scalability and performance.

 EXPERIMENTAL TESTBEDS

 While much of our work involves mathematical modeling and computer simulation, our experimental testbeds help us validate our models, develop benchmarks and take physical measurements of wireless systems and their key components.
 We start with commercial broadband devices (e.g., 5G NR base station and user equipment), protocol analyzers and emulators, which provide a highly controlled, non-radiating environment to characterize how high-speed wireless devices transmitting over multiple channels in different environments might interact.
-But when our requirements push past the boundaries of what’s commercially available, we develop our own solutions, such as our real-time spectrum monitoring system using software-defined radios.
+But when our requirements push past the boundaries of what’s commercially available, we develop our own solutions, such as our real-time spectrum monitoring system and Open RAN testbed using software-defined radios.

 STAKEHOLDERS OUTREACH